DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 4. If the card number is correct
 5. If the CVV is valid

-Zero Auth also works with tokenized cards in Api Cielo Ecommerce
+Zero Auth also works with tokenized cards in Api Cielo Ecommerce.

+Here's an example of usage:

 ## Integration